dshawul/nn-dist/README.md

      ./client.sh

+If you want to install client specifically for CPU e.g. for NNUE training

+     ./client.sh --cpu

 ## How to build
 Just in case you want to build it, you would need Java JDK for the javac compiler.